gaultier/blog/detect_data_races_with_dtrace.md

 The symptoms are bizarre and very painful to diagnose: stale reads, inconsistent data, 'impossible' code path taken, crashes, etc.

-Since some compilers are very aggressive at re-ordering and optimizing code in the absence of explicit data dependencies, the compiled program can be very diffrent from what the code looks like.
+Since some compilers are very aggressive at re-ordering and optimizing code in the absence of explicit data dependencies, the compiled program can be very different from what the code looks like.

 This is exacerbated by another actor: the CPU.
 On a typical machine, there are multiple CPUs, some on the same die and some on different dies, and they all have to coordinate to access the same memory.
 They also share a cache which has to be kept in sync with the real data.
 A data race will typically result in an out-of-date cache.